glacials/twos.dev/src/From Google to Apple.md

 As one use case, my spouse and I share a family reminders list.
 On that list, a reminder to take out the trash pops every trash day when I arrive home.
 It’s assigned to me, but if she happens to do it before I get home she can check it off; it won’t then pop for me.

-The ecosystem benefits of Reminders include integration with the share sheet in native apps (e.g. sharing from Safari automatically fills in the URL field) and the ability to persistently show a popped reminder (if any) on my Apple Watch homescreen.
+Ecosystem effects of Reminders include integration with the share sheet in native apps (e.g. sharing from Safari automatically fills in the URL field) and the ability to persistently show a popped reminder (if any) on my Apple Watch homescreen.

 ### Google Assistant → Siri

 Siri is nearly strictly worse than Google Assistant.
 It can't answer questions like "What temperature do I need to cook chicken to?" or "Who played Alan in Tron Legacy?".

-The ecosystem benefits of Siri include surface-level interaction with native apps: setting reminders, playing music,
+Ecosystem effects of Siri include surface-level interaction with native apps: setting reminders, playing music,

 ### YouTube Music → Apple Music